 “Overestimating internal capabilities – The shift to managed revenue growth will demand new technologies, skills and processes.
 A realistic assessment about which capabilities should be developed in-house and which should be developed by new partners is crucial.”

 You need to grow traffic as a business asset – not merely a number.
 Statistically only some of your traffic will be interested in what you have to say.
 The goal is to grow the percentage of interested traffic first, and then grow the absolute number second.

 This is achieved by organically targeting keywords that visitors search on Google and seeing how your website traffic increases with that.

 In fact you may actually want to reduce traffic – by being clear enough in focus and optimization you’ll avoid folks that arrive by mistake and ‘bounce.’
 And you’ll build time on site and engagement by attracting the right folks.
 But turning traffic from a statistic into an asset requires an almost universally overlooked step – conversion.
 Numbers of visitors are meaningless – but visitors who engage and who exchange a name and email address for some of your expertise are the future customers that you’ll never have to cold call.

 Do you need a free website review ?
-Give your details here.
+Visit Our SEO Experts for More details.